Eric-Lloyd/eric-lloyd.github.io/docs/_posts/2022-05-28-python-basics-functions.markdown

 > In _Python_, a function always returns a value.
 If you do not explicitly write a return statement in your function definition, _Python_ will add an implicit `return None`.
 In other words if a function has not explicit return statement, it will return `None`.

-You can check the above by assigning a variable the execution of a function with no implicit return:
+You can check this by assigning the execution of a function with no implicit return to a variable and printing its value:
 ```python
 def does_nothing():
     pass